-Doxycycline can also be used to help prevent the breakdown of gum tissue and to help with the reduction in gum pockets in patients who have gum disease.
-At this dosage, however, it won't treat bacterial infections.
+Doxycycline can also be used to help prevent the breakdown of gum tissue and help with reduction of gum pockets in patients who have gum disease.
+At that dosage, however, it won't treat bacterial infections.

-Doxycycline for tooth infection is not recommended in children under 12, as antibiotics from the tetracycline class can cause permanent tooth staining in children.
+Doxycycline for a tooth infection is not recommended in children under 12 because antibiotics from the tetracycline class can cause permanent tooth staining in children.
 It's also not suitable for pregnant women.

 Will I need antibiotics after oral surgery?